-The firm was founded in 1922 by Edward D. Jones Sr. After working a rural territory in Missouri and Illinois, Ted Jones, the son of the founder, positioned the company in the increasingly competitive marketplace as a specialist in providing investment advice to individual investors.
+Edward D. Jones Sr. founded the firm in 1922.
+After working a rural territory in Missouri and Illinois, Ted Jones, the founder’s son, positioned the firm in the increasingly competitive marketplace as a specialist in providing investment advice to individual investors.

-In the 1970s, though, the firm realized that the appeal of Edward Jones was not based on geography.
+In the 1970s, though, firm leaders realized the appeal of Edward Jones was not based on geography.
 Rather, the firm appeals to a certain kind of investor anywhere.
 In the 1980s, the firm began expanding into metropolitan areas, starting with Chicago and Dallas.
-Edward Jones now conducts the majority of its business in urban and suburban markets.
+Today, more than 70% of Edward Jones branch offices are in urban and suburban markets.

 Although the firm’s size has changed, its set of business principles retains the same focus.
 First, the firm serves just one client: the serious, long-term individual investor.
 Second, the firm’s investment philosophy emphasizes quality and a well-balanced portfolio.
-Lastly, it believes personal relationships are key.
-Thus, the Edward Jones brand appeals to a careful and considering kind of investor who prefers a long-term relationship with his or her financial services firm.
+Finally, it fosters an environment that greatly values personal relationships.
+Thus, the Edward Jones brand appeals to a careful and considerate kind of investor who prefers a long-term relationship with his or her financial services firm.

-Growth has transformed Edward Jones from a regional firm with only 304 offices in 1980 to a North American presence of nearly 12,000 offices.
+Growth has transformed Edward Jones from a firm with only 304 branch offices in 1980 to a North American presence of nearly 15,000 offices.
 To support this growth, the firm created a nationally recognized training program for its financial advisors.
 The firm continues to place these well-trained financial advisors in communities where they can serve the needs of individual investors.